olegr1/fictionalfinds/README.md

 # About this demo (WORK IN PROGRESS!)

-I’m building a fictional online store using a public dummy REST API from [https://dummyjson.com/docs/products](https://dummyjson.com/docs/products) whenever I have free time.
+For practice sake I’m building a fictional online store in React using a public dummy REST API from [https://dummyjson.com/docs/products](https://dummyjson.com/docs/products) whenever I have free time.

-### Some of its features I want to implement (none are complete at the moment):
+### Some of its features I want to implement:

 - Responsive mobile-first layout
 - Custom CSS
-- Screen reader friendly
-- Fully accessible
+- Accessibility features
 - Requests handled by TanStack Query (React Query)
 - Routing handled by React Router
 - State management via URL parameters